Valley of Fire State Park

 In 1931, a transfer of 8,760 acres of federal land to the state of Nevada began the creation of Valley of Fire State Park.
 The Civilian Conservation Corps (CCC) built the park from 1933 through the early 1940s, making campgrounds, stone cabins, trails, and roads.
 The park opened in 1934 and was officially designated Valley of Fire State Park in 1935, becoming Nevada’s first state park.

-How the Valley of Fire Got Its Name
+How Valley of Fire Got Its Name

 Before Valley of Fire became a designated Nevada State Park, a road was built through the valley as part of the Arrowhead Trail to connect Salt Lake City and Los Angeles.
-In the 1920s, the “Valley of Fire” was named by a AAA official who was traveling the road at sunset and reportedly explained that the entire region looked like it was on fire.
+In the 1920s, “Valley of Fire” was named by a AAA official who was traveling the road at sunset and reportedly explained that the entire region looked like it was on fire.

 Valley of Fire, Nevada Must-Sees